drhsqlite/fossil-mirror/www/blockchain.md

 *   **Type 1** is modification of existing currency.
 To draw an analogy to paper money, we wish to prevent someone from using green and black markers to draw extra zeroes on a US $10 bill so that it claims to be a $100 bill.
-Cryptocurrencies apply digital signatures to each block so that a given block of currency’s face value cannot be changed after it is created.

 *   **Type 2** is creation of new fraudulent currency that will pass in commerce.
 To extend our analogy, it is the creation of new